AndrewPiroli/Wii-donut.c/README.md

 | Adjust rotation speed (B axis) | D-pad up/down | D-pad up/down | N/A |
 | Reset rotation speed (both axis) | 2 | X | N/A|

+### Building

+Requires devkitPro/devkitPPC

+No external dependencies.

+To build for Wii run `make`

+To build for Gamecube run `make -f Makefile.gc`

 ### Acknowledgments

 a1k0n for the original basis and explaing the math behind it.